angellgunn/alternate-silversurfer/content/ase/dic.dt.md

 **_slavery_**: the dictionary has _zafra_ (slave), _azzafrolat_ (to enslave), and _azzafrok_ (slaver), but not slavery.
 My proposal is _azzafrakhi_.

-I also used the word asshek (today) meaning "modern" to write the title of a blog post: _asshek azzafrakhi_ (modern slavery).
+I also used the word asshek (today) meaning "**_modern_**" to write the title of a blog post: _asshek azzafrakhi_ (modern slavery).

 **_bed_**: the dictionary has _chilat_ (to lie down), _chilay_ (lying), and _athchilar_ (lay).
 My proposal is _chilak_.

-I used the word _vitihirak_ (watch, guard) meaning "control" to create the expression _chilak vitihirak_ (bed control) for a hospital bed management control, part of the medical control authority that oversees bed allocation.
+I used the word _vitihirak_ (watch, guard) meaning "control" to create the expression _chilak vitihirak_ (bed control) for a hospital bed management control, part of the medical vitihirak authority that oversees chilak allocation.

 **_medical_**: from the word _koala_ (medicine) comes _koalak_ (male healer, which can be also interpreted as doctor, or chief doctor), _koalakeesi_ (female doctor), _koalakhtihan_ (eye healer), _koalat_ (to be of help), and _kolat_ (to cure, to heal).
 I propose _athkoalar_.